haywirecoder/homebridge-frigidaire-dehumidifier/README.md

 An Homebridge plug-in to integrate the Frigidaire's connected dehumidifier with HomeKit.
 It monitors and control devices via the Frigidaire unofficial cloud API.
 Thanks to the Frigidaire Python API  https://github.com/bm1549/frigidaire developer, this module uses the logic gain from reviewing those libraries/code.

 ## Limitation:
-* This module works with Frigidaire connected Dehumidifier.
-While the code can be upgraded to support other Frigidaire appliances, I don't own those appliances so I do not have method to develop or validating functionality.
 * This module will poll for the status of the various components based frequency provided in the configuration file.
 No realtime notification is provided.

 ## Know Issues:
-* Water level hasn't been implement its on TODO
+* Water level hasn't been implement it is on the TO-DO

 ## Configuration options